AlGepe/OmniSnippets_JS/docs/generalTips/intro.rst

 .. rubric:: Miscellaneous

-The other topics the calculatorians might be interested in.
+The other topics calculatorians might be interested in.

 .. toctree::
     :maxdepth: 2